dhruvmanila/pygithub-testing/README.md

 # pygithub-testing
-This repository is a hot bed for testing GitHub API endpoints for [PyGithub](https://github.com/PyGithub/PyGithub).
+This repository is made only for testing GitHub API endpoints for [PyGithub](https://github.com/PyGithub/PyGithub).